alecjonas/Forecasting_Walmart_Sales/README.md

 ![Image](images/all_rounding.png)

 I discovered that even though the workflow worked as intended, there is still more work required to determine which rounding method should be selected moving forward.
+Additionally, examining weekly patterns in addition to monthly patterns may help predict forecasted sales on days where products were actually sold.
+Notice that the days where a sale is forecasted doesn't always line up well with the actual sale.
+Some individual products may not have any sort of historical trend in sales, making it very difficult to improve accuracy in this section.

 ## Forecasting Error Examination